brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 // then it will be optimized (inline cached) to just be 'found Brittney Postma'
 ```

-As you can see, if this code gets optimized to return only 1 name, it could become problamatic down the road.
+If this code gets optimized to return only 1 name, then the computer would have to do a lot more work if you needed to return a different user.

-### 2. Hidden Classes
+#### Hidden Classes

 ```javascript
 function Animal(x, y) {